alddesign/crudkit/readme-setup.md

 	Create a url/redirect/link/virtual-host, you name it, that points to the "<laravel-root-directory>/public" folder.
 	* Method 2 - not recommended:
 	just access the application via http://yourhost/laravel-root-directory/public

-	* However: remember this url as your APP_URL!
+	* However: remember this url as your APP_URL

+# CONFIGURATION
-2. Edit "<laravel-root-directory>/.env" file
+1. Edit "<laravel-root-directory>/.env" file
 	* Set at least these values:
 	APP_NAME=Laravel
 	APP_DEBUG		true if testing, false in production